Canada’s long-running and unlikely Sherman obsession

 This led to the retirement of the last Canadian reserve force Shermans in the 1970s, one of the last Western countries to do so.

-After retirement, many Canadian Shermans remained in use well into the 1980s– as targets.
+After retirement, many Canadian Shermans remained in use well into the 1980s– as targets and gate guards.

 It should be noted that as late as 1989, the Finning Tank Drill, a rock drill used in logging road construction, was produced in British Columbia from Sherman hulls while BC’s Morpac Industries, Inc., still produces heavy-duty, off-road load crawlers based on Sherman components.
 It is very likely these civilian mods will be in the wilds of Canada’s western forests for decades to come.